bondy-io/bondy_docs/docs/guides/install/docker.md

 ### 2. Prepare a `security.config.json` file

-Using your prefered text editor, create a file named `security.config.json` ( This file can have any other name you like but make sure to use the same name in the following step.).
+Using your preferred text editor, create a file named `security.config.json` ( This file can have any other name you like but make sure to use the same name in the following step.).

 The copy the following content and save the file in the `etc` directory we created in the previous step.